Memorial City Mall: Revival

 By the early 2000s, the area surrounding Memorial City Mall had returned to prosperity thanks to a US$500 million renovation project that took place from 2001 to 2005.
 During this period, over 100 retail shops were added to the complex, including five anchor stores.

 In January 2001, Montgomery Ward closed its store.
 In November, Foley's moved into a larger, two-level store.
 Lord & Taylor returned to the mall in March 2002 with a two-level store.
 The eight-screen Loew's Theater closed in 2002 after its owner, Trammell Crow Co., filed for bankruptcy in early 2001.

-In October 2003, an extended east concourse and a Dillard's store replaced Foley's original store, which had been demolished.
+In October 2003, an extended east concourse and a Dillard's store replaced Foley's original store, which had been demolished and moved up north.
 Two parking garages were constructed as well.
 That same month, Target opened its newly constructed store on the site where the now-demolished Montgomery Ward store had stood.
-With the goal of "creating a total family experience", large-scale renovations of the mall continued through 2004 with the construction of a large 2600 sqft play area for children and a NHL-standard sized ice rink.
+With the goal of "creating a total family experience", large-scale renovations of the mall continued through 2004 with the construction of a large 2600 sqft play area for children and an NHL-standard sized ice rink.

 A new 16-screen Cinemark movie theater with stadium seating opened adjacent to Sears in May 2007.

-In 2005, Lord & Taylor closed its anchor space, which JCPenney moved into in February 2006.
-Mervyn's stopped operating in Texas in 2006, and its mall store was demolished soon thereafter.
+In 2005, Lord & Taylor shuttered after being repositioned which JCPenney moved into in February 2006.
+Also in 2006, Foleys was transformed to a Macy's due to a merge resulting in both Foley's and Macy's merging.
+Mervyn's stopped operating in Texas in 2006, and its mall store was razed soon thereafter.
 During 2009 and 2010, a skyway was constructed across Gessner Road that connected the mall to a 267-room Westin hotel under construction next to the Memorial Hermann Memorial City Medical Center.
 The hotel opened in March 2011.

-In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Memorial City Mall, into Seritage Growth Properties.

-On August 22, 2018, it was announced that Sears would be closing as part of a plan to close 46 stores nationwide.
-The store closed in November 2018.
-After the store closed, Target, Macy’s, Dillard’s and JCPenney are remaining anchors left.
+On August 22, 2018, it was announced that Sears would shutter as part of an ongoing decision to eliminate its brick-and-mortar format.
+The store closed in November 2018 and razed shortly thereafter.